imthalaw/media-managed/README.md

 - **Order of Operations:**
     1. Renames/cleans files as specified (recursively).
     2. If `--mkfolders` is set, moves each file into a new folder named after the file (without extension).
+    3. If `--by-season` is set, moves files with SxxExx in name into their season folder.

 - **Common tags cleaned with `--clean`:**
   `web-dl`, `blueray`, `webrip`, `hdr`, `hevc`, `av1`, `opus`, `h265`, `x265`, `x264`, `h264`, and more.